Services for Young People

 Click on the buttons below for full details of the specific youth work projects currently running for young people in the North Herts district.

-North Herts Youth Council for young adults aged 18 to 25 with SEND
+North Herts Youth Council for young people with SEND

-This project provides young adults aged 18 to 25 with special educational needs and disabilities (SEND) opportunities to express their views on the issues important to them as well as contributing to the improvement of services and opportunities within their local communities and Hertfordshire.
+Services for Young People youth councils for young people with special educational needs and disabilities (SEND) aged 11 to 25 give young people opportunities to express their views on issues that are important to them.
+They also contribute to the improvement of services and opportunities for young people in their local communities and Hertfordshire.

 Duke of Edinburgh's Award Project